PositronicsLab/positronicslab.github.io/publications.md

 Nima Fazeli, Samuel Zapolsky, Evan M. Drumwright, and Alberto Rodriguez.
 "Fundamental Limitations in Performance and Interpretability of Common Planar Rigid-Body Contact Models".
 Proc.
 International Symposium on Robotics Research (ISRR), 2017.
 [<a href="/assets/pdfs/FDZR17a.pdf">FZDR17a.pdf</a>]

 Nima Fazeli, Elliott Donlon, Evan M. Drumwright, and Alberto Rodriguez.
 "Empirical evaluation of common contact models for planar impact". <i>Proc. of the IEEE Intl.
-Conf. on Robotics and Automation (ICRA), 2017.  [<a href="/assets/pdfs/FDDR17.pdf">FDDR17.pdf</a>]
+Conf. on Robotics and Automation (ICRA)</i>, 2017.  [<a href="/assets/pdfs/FDDR17.pdf">FDDR17.pdf</a>]

 Bjoern Cheng Yi and Evan M. Drumwright, "Determining Contact Data for Rigid Body Dynamics with Convex Polyhedral Geometries", <i>IEEE International Conference on Simulation and Programming for Autonomous Robots</i> (SIMPAR), 2016. [<a href="/assets/pdfs/CD16.pdf">CD16.pdf</a>]